Yhumi/TUIMegle/README.md

 # TUIMegle
 TUIMegle is a different way to experience Omegle.
-Born out of an annoyance with the basic CLI handling of Pymegle this small project was thrown together in an evening to bring a nice TUI experience to Omegle.
+Born out of an annoyance with the basic CLI handling of Pyomegle this small project was thrown together in an evening to bring a nice TUI experience to Omegle.

 ## Running & Usage
 Use `requirements.txt` to get the requirements.